Superman: Jerry Siegel and Joe Shuster

-Siegel wrote most of the magazine and daily newspaper stories until he was conscripted into the army in 1943, whereupon the task was passed to ghostwriters.Jerry Siegel, in a 1975 interview with Phil Yeh for Cobblestone magazine.
-Quoted in Siegel and Shuster's Funnyman by Tom Andrae and Mel Gordon on page 49.:"While I was in the service they started ghosting the Superman scripts, because obviously I couldn't write them while I was away in the service."
+Siegel wrote most of the magazine and daily newspaper stories until he was conscripted into the United States Army in 1943, whereupon the task was passed to ghostwriters.
 While Siegel was serving in Hawaii, DC Comics published a story featuring a child version of Superman called "Superboy", which was based on a script Siegel had submitted several years before.
 Siegel was furious because DC Comics did this without having bought the character.